 My parents moved east from the mid-west when I was 6 to a rambling old house with woods and barn outside Philadelphia, PA.
 Growing up there with my brother and sisters I experimented with painting, theatre, music and dance.
 We rode horses, played sports and learned about growing vegetables.
 Attending an Arts High School, Wykeham Rise was where I developed an appreciation for the work ethic of the artist.
-My focus in college and graduate school was Painting and Printmaking.
+My focus in college (Maryland Institute College of Art)and graduate school (Parsons School of Design) was Painting and Printmaking.

 I use several different mediums consistently such as oil and watercolor painting, ink wash, ink pen, pencil, colored pencil, printmaking, collage and clay relief.